apace100/origins-example-packs/README.md

 `no_water_vision`: Removes the underwater vision power from the Merling.

 `second_layer`: Adds another layer with all the default origins, allowing players to choose two origins simultaneously.

+`aerum_origin`: Adds an additional origin, the Aerum, along with the required powers.

+`deepling_origin`: Adds an additional origin, the Deepling, along with the required powers.

+`salamander_origin`: Adds an additional origin, the Salamander, along with the required powers.